cogentcore/cogent/canvas/README.md

 * June, 2025: full basic functionality now in place, including drawing new paths and editing path control points.

-# TODO:
+## TODO

+### Simpler, near term

+* ArcTo support in node editor, and arc tool.

+* Gradient editor edits gradient control points.

-* figure out alternatives to modifier keys for for ipad.
+* Figure out alternatives to modifier keys for for ipad.

-* implement the full transform panel for numerical rotate, scale etc.
+* Transform panel for numerical rotate, scale etc.

-* dropper = grab style from containsnode, apply to selection -- don't affect selection!
+* Dropper = grab style from containing node, apply to selection -- don't affect selection!

-* svg.Node ToPath -- convert any node to a path.
+* Convert shape nodes to path: add `svg.Node` ToPath.

-* add distribute to Align
+* Align panel: add distribute function.

-* better ways of managing Text with multiple tspan elements.
+* Better ways of managing Text with multiple tspan elements: styles for tspan, generate full Text and spans from a rich text source with line wrapping and HTML markup -- need bidirectional support to / from existing tspans etc.

-* implement clip mask in `core.SVG`.
+* Clip mask in `core.SVG` finally.

-* import svg -- same as marker (copy paste is now working across drawings, so that is good).
+* Import svg -- same as marker (copy/paste is now working across drawings, so that is good).

+* Path effects menu / chooser and add calls to the various existing ppath `intersect` and `stroke` functions.

+### Longer term

+* More natural drawing modes like freehand and calligraphy.

+* More advanced path effects.

+* More advanced drawing tools like grids, connected diagram elements (key!), etc.

 ## Links